NaldoHoracio/naldohoracio/README.md

 </div>

 ## 💭 About Me
  I'm Master in Informatics at the UFAL and graduated in Computer Engineer at the UFAL.
-I have interesting for Artificial Intellinge (ML and DL models), Data Science and Software Engineering.
+I have interesting for Artificial Intellinge (ML and DL models) and Data Science.

 #### "If one day I could see further, it's because I climbed on the shoulders of giants" (Isaac Newton)